Jail Records And Inmate Databases: How To search for them and Knowing The Differences Between Them

 Typically, jail records provide information concerning individuals who have spent time in some variety of jail.
 These are public records that are maintained by county, city, and state governments, and are generally free to access (in some format anyway) either online, by mail, in person, over the phone, or even via fax.
 Often, even if details pertaining to a jailed individual may not be available online, there may still be a name search option.
 Lists of inmates, their full names, and their booking date may also be available.
 Even if a jurisdiction does not provide this database, there will generally be a searchable database of sexual offenders and predators.
 In fact, many sex offender registry searches are available online even where inmate records are not.

 There may be multiple ways to access jail records online: public record repositories and local law enforcement facilities may provide information with a simple name search (first and last names may be necessary to narrow down search results).
-For a physical copy of an individual's jail record, you may need to contact the jurisdiction's local government agency handling such matters.
+For a physical copy of an individual’s jail record, you may need to contact the jurisdiction’s local government agency handling such matters.
 However, more in-depth information may be obtained by paying for criminal background checks.
-This is often an option that employers, property managers and other agencies choose to fit their needs, however, the vendors that are permitted by law to provide such information in said contexts (e.g., job applicants, prospective tenants and candidates for admission) are highly circumscribed by law and thus only specific parties may provide such.
-For example, as illustrated in our Do's and Don'ts, our users are strictly prohibited from using our site for such purposes in such contexts and this violates the law.
+Please refer to our Do’s and Don’ts for information on when and how our site and service may be used.

 Information provided by jail records